loremarguimaraes/google-app-script-domain-monitor/README.md

 1) Create a new Google App Script in your Google account and add four files: Monitor.gs, HttpStatusCodes.gs, Email_Body.html, Email_Footer.html

-2) Copy and paste the contents of Monitor.js, HttpStatusCodes.js, Email_Body.html, Email_Footer.html, respectively
+2) Copy and paste the contents of Monitor.js, HttpStatusCodes.js, Email_Body.html, Email_Footer.html, respectively.

 3) Create a Google Spreasheet with three columns (Domain, Status and Message) as picture below: